nicholaswmin/slotMachine/README.md

 This is by far the most badly written and ridiculous piece of shit I've ever written.
 It's also the most starred.
-There's also about 8 forks (wow, 8!) of it, most probably by people who thought they could extend it until they saw the source code.
+There's also about 8 forks of it, most probably by people who thought they could extend it until they saw the source code.

-Unfortunately it seems I've fixed the code style out of shame about a decade ago.

 That's a damn shame because the original implementation was doing some really bizarre shit with globals, trying to emulate an array-like list or something, because I didn't really know know how to work with Arrays.

-Just to make things even worse for the next person who decides to fork this piece of crap - I've changed the license - this is now a closed-source, $ 1000-a-pop piece of software.

-Not open source.

-Enjoy - this is my magnum opus.
+Enjoy

 Demo: [nicholaswmin.github.io/slotMachine](https://nicholaswmin.github.io/slotMachine)